site-logo

 We, Indians don’t just accommodate all but celebrate life to its fullest.
 It can literally be called the ‘land of festivals’ where rich cultures, traditions, and beliefs coexist at their vibrant best.

-There are several prominent festivals that are celebrated across the country and including the Durga Puja in West Bengal, Ganapati Chaturthi in Maharashtra, Diwali across the country, Holi specific to Northern India but again celebrated all over, Dushera as the alternative to Durga Puja for the rest of the country, Guru Parav, Janmashtami, Eid-Ul-Fitr, Bihu, Onam, Pongal and many more.
+There are several prominent festivals that are celebrated across the country and including the Durga Puja in West Bengal, Ganapati Chaturthi in Maharashtra, Diwali across the country, Holi specific to Northern India but again celebrated all over, Dushera as the alternative to Durga Puja for the rest of the country, Guru Parav, Janmashtami, Eid-Ul-Fitr, Bihu, Onam, Pongal, and many more.

 With more than 1.30 billion people living in this country and being divided among several states and regions with unique cultural identities, it’s easy to get overwhelmed by the diversity.
 For someone looking for an opportunity to understand a particular culture or region, these festivals become the key.